L. Scott Caldwell: Career

 In 2006, she made her Goodman Theatre debut in Regina Taylor's The Dreams of Sarah Breedlove.
 In 2011, she took on the role of Lena Younger in the Ebony Repertory Theatre production of the Lorraine Hansberry classic A Raisin in the Sun.
 The play was directed by Phylicia Rashad.
 Caldwell, along with the entire cast, was nominated for the LA Stage Alliance 2011 Ovation Award for her work as Lena, for which she won the 2011 Los Angeles Drama Critics Circle Award.

 Caldwell is an active member of Unite For Strength, the Screen Actors Guild coalition in favor of joining with AFTRA.
 On September 19, 2008, she won a seat as an alternate on the national board of directors and the Hollywood division board of directors.
 Caldwell was elected to a second one-year term on September 24, 2009.
 She served on the Seniors, Legislative, Women, Holiday Host, Honors and Tributes, and EEOC committees.
 In September 2010, she was elected to a one-year term on the national board of directors.
 She served as the national chair of the Women's committee.
-In 2011, Caldwell is on the SAG national board of directors ballot for a fourth consecutive year.
+In 2011, Caldwell was on the SAG national board of directors ballot for a fourth consecutive year.
 She won a three-year term on the national and Hollywood boards.
-She will serve as national chair of Women, and Healthcare Safetynet committees.
+She would serve as national chair of Women, and Healthcare Safetynet committees.

-In 2016, she was part of the six-part PBS Civil War drama miniseries Mercy Street.
+In 2016, she was part of the PBS Civil War drama series Mercy Street.